ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Experiments

 \subsection{Protocols}

-\textbf{S0 (DARTS's search space).} DARTS's search space is comprised of a stack of duplicate normal cells and reduction cells.
-Each cell is represented by a DAG of 4 intermediate nodes.
-There are candidate operations \{maxpool, avgpool, skip\_connect, sep\_conv 3$\times$3 and 5$\times$5, dil\_conv 3$\times$3 and 5$\times$5\}, between each two nodes.
-We search and evaluate on both CIFAR-10~\cite{krizhevsky2009learning} and ImageNet ~\cite{deng2009imagenet}.
+\textbf{Search spaces.} In this paper, we denote DARTS's search space as S0, which comprises a stack of duplicate normal cells and reduction cells.
+Each cell is represented by a DAG with 4 intermediate nodes.
+Candidate operations between each two nodes are \{maxpool, avgpool, skip\_connect, sep\_conv 3$\times$3 and 5$\times$5, dil\_conv 3$\times$3 and 5$\times$5\}.
+We exclude \{none\} operation from the default DARTS search space to satisfy the topology constraint in Eq. \ref{eq:constraints_topology}.
+Under S0 space, we search and evaluate on CIFAR-10~\cite{krizhevsky2009learning} and ImageNet~\cite{deng2009imagenet} respectively.

-\textbf{S1-S4 (RobustDARTS's reduced search space).} We also conduct experiments on the reduced search spaces introduced by RobustDARTS~\cite{zela2020understanding}.
-S1 is a pre-optimized search space and the two candidate operations on each edge is different, see \cite{zela2020understanding} for details.
-In other three search spaces, the candidate operations on each edge are the same.
-Specifically, S2 has \{3 $\times$ 3 SepConv, SkipConnect\}, S3 has \{3 $\times$ 3 SepConv, SkipConnect, Zero (None)\}, and S4 has \{3 $\times$ 3 SepConv, Noise\}.
-To demonstrate the robustness of our method, we search and evaluate under the above four search spaces on CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning}, and SVHN~\cite{netzer2011reading}.
+We also conduct experiments on four reduced search spaces, S1-S4, introduced by R-DARTS~\cite{zela2020understanding} to evaluate the stability of our method.
+S1 is a pre-optimized search space, where each edge in the supernet has a predefined set of candidate operations.
+In the other 3 search spaces, candidate operations on each edge are the same (see the details in the supplementary).
+Following~\cite{zela2020understanding}, we search and evaluate in these 4 search spaces on CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning}, and SVHN~\cite{netzer2011reading} (12 benchmarks in total).

-\textbf{Search settings.} Similar to DARTS, the supernet consists of 8 cells with 16 initial channels We alternately update operation parameters and architecture weights for $50$ epochs and set the sampling number $K=7$ by default.
-For operation parameters, we use the SGD optimizer with 0.9 momentum and set the base learning rate $0.05$; For architecture weights, we adopt Adam optimizer and set the base learning rate $3\times 10^{-4}$.
+\textbf{Search settings.} Similar to DARTS, the supernet consists of 8 cells with 16 initial channels.
+We search for $50$ epochs and set the sampling number $K=7$.
+Unless explicitly written, ROME-v2 is used by default throughout the paper since it is more efficient and robust.
+For operation parameters, we use the SGD optimizer with a momentum of 0.9 and an initial $lr$ of $0.05$; For architectural weights, we adopt the Adam optimizer with an initial $lr$ of $3\times 10^{-4}$.

-\textbf{Evaluation settings.} We use standard evaluation settings as DARTS \cite{liu2018darts}.
-Specially, we train the inferred model for 600 epochs using SGD with a batch size of 96.
-For S0 search space, networks are constructed by stacking 20 cells with 36 initial channels, and are trained with the same strategy and data processing tricks as the previous works~\cite{chen2019progressive,liu2018darts}.
-For S1-S4 search spaces, we strictly follow the settings in RobustDARTS \cite{zela2020understanding} for fair comparison.
-We also increase the number of cells and initial channels to 20 and 36 as in SDARTS \cite{chen2020stabilizing} for further evaluation.
+\textbf{Evaluation settings.} We use standard evaluation settings as DARTS \cite{liu2018darts} by training the inferred model for 600 epochs using SGD with a batch size of 96.
+For search space S0, inferred models are constructed by stacking 20 cells with 36 initial channels, and trained under the same settings following~\cite{chen2019progressive,liu2018darts}.
+For S1-S4, we strictly follow the settings in R-DARTS \cite{zela2020understanding} for a fair comparison.